simplySimple-cs16/flutter_projects/projects_readme.txt

         flutter_datetime_picker: ^1.3.8 -> for the dial time and date picker
         instant: ^0.3.2 -> for converting utc to any international timezone especially IST.
     - learn how to refresh the screen after regular interval of time for changes to be visible after every such interval.

+15. Flutter_Demos
+    - DropdownButton() can be used as substitute for pickers for android.
+    - WillPopScope() for handling what to do when the user press the default back button [on bottom in android] of the device